Devante Cole

-Devante Lavon Andrew Dewar-Cole (born 10 May 1995) is an English professional footballer who plays as a striker for club Port Vale.
+Devante Lavon Andrew Dewar-Cole (born 10 May 1995) is an English professional footballer who plays as a striker for club Luton Town.
 He has represented England up to under-19 level, though he received a call to represent Jamaica in November 2023.
-His father is the former England striker Andy Cole.

 Cole came through the Academy at Manchester City, playing on loan at Barnsley and Milton Keynes Dons in the 2014–15 season, helping the Dons to achieve promotion out of League One.
-In August 2015, he signed for Bradford City, then was sold on to Fleetwood Town in January 2016.
+In August 2015, he signed for Bradford City, then was sold to Fleetwood Town in January 2016.
 He scored 22 goals in 94 appearances in all competitions over two years.
 He joined Wigan Athletic in January 2018, though never established himself in the first XI.
 He spent time on loan at Burton Albion and Motherwell, before he was transferred to Doncaster Rovers in January 2020.
 He joined Motherwell on a permanent basis in October 2020 before rejoining another former club, Barnsley, in June 2021.
 He scored 36 goals in 129 league and cup appearances across three seasons.
 He signed with West Bromwich Albion in July 2024, though was unable to establish himself in the Championship and returned to League One with Port Vale in September 2025.
+He was sold to Luton Town four months later.

 Early and personal life

 Cole was born in Alderley Edge on 10 May 1995.
-His father is the former Manchester United, Newcastle United and England striker Andy Cole.
+He is the son of the former Manchester United, Newcastle United and England striker Andy Cole.
 He stated that he is a different type of player to his father, who played in the same position, and that he wanted to make a name for himself.
 His paternal grandparents migrated to England from Jamaica in the 1960s; his grandfather worked as a miner.
 Cole attended the North Cestrian School in Altrincham, and at age 13 stated that he supported Manchester City and would like a career in computers if he did not make it as a footballer.